Things to Do and See in the Liminka Bay Visitor Centre

 - Suitable for 1st-6th graders, 7th-9th graders and those at upper secondary school

-- The guide has a telescope with him/her, and the visitor centre lends 20 binoculars to the school group.
+- The guide has a telescope with them, and the visitor centre lends 20 binoculars to the school group.

 - Duration 1 hour.

-Guided Birdwatching Tours for adults are organized by our partners.
+Guided Birdwatching Tours for adults are organized by Hotel-Restaurant Liminganlahti.

 Trails and Bird-Watching Towers

 By Liminganlahti, you will find many bird-watching towers, duckboards and structures serving visitors, such as campfire sites.
-The visitor centre and its surroundings are accessible for all and it is also possible to go bird-watching with a pram.
-Read more.
+The visitor centre and its surroundings are accessible for all and it is also possible to go bird-watching with a pram or a wheel chair.
+Read more about birdwatching towers in Liminka Bay.

 The shallow seaside meadows, the wide reed beds, the willow thickets and the seaside birch forests provide habitats and rest spots for a large variety of bird species.
 In the Liminka Bay area, roughly 200 bird species are sighted annually, of which about 160 nest in the area.
 There are also rarities amongst the birds.
 The black-tailed godwit, the lesser white-fronted goose, the gull-billed tern, the Eurasian bittern and many other specialities are absolutely amazing.